 Special Improvement District

 A shoreline Special Improvement District (SID) has been established by Bay Village residents.
-This action is similar to undertakings by other cities and counties along the Ohio shoreline of Lake Erie.
-It allows property owners to develop a project funded by a special assessment on their properties.
+It enables lakefront property owners to fund shoreline protection projects by a special assessment on their property.
 Shoreline SIDs are not grants or zero-interest loans.
-Property owners will pay for the project through assessments on their property.
+Property owners pay for the project through assessments on their property.
+Other cities, counties, and multi-city groups along Ohio's Lake Erie shoreline have established similar SIDs.

-A Special Improvement District is a non-profit organization established by lakefront property owners for the purpose of accessing lower cost, longer term financing to cover shoreline improvements including protective revetments designed to reduce shoreline erosion and lake-related damage to their properties.
-Participating in an SID is voluntary and does not require that properties be contiguous or a relinquishment of any private property rights.
+A SID is a non-profit organization established by lakefront property owners for the purpose of accessing lower cost, longer term financing to cover shoreline improvements including protective revetments designed to reduce shoreline erosion and lake-related damage to their properties.
+Participating in a SID is voluntary and does not require that properties be contiguous or relinquishment of any private property rights.
 The SID provides access to lower cost financing (and repayment over time through your property tax billing), and working with experienced contractors offers the opportunity to see lower costs both during the near-term project and reduced long term maintenance costs through the quality services provided in the initial design and construction.

 Meetings will tentatively be held on the third Tuesday of each month at 5:00.
-The next meeting is scheduled for June 21 at 5:00 pm via Zoom.
+The next meeting is scheduled for July 22 at 5:00 pm at the Bay Village library, 27400 Wolf Road.

 May 16, 2022: Board of Directors meeting cancelled